This guide is a mobile app framework comparison for cross-platform development in 2018.

 - You are dependent on Apple (iOS) & Google (Android) to add features for & improve the performance of the WebView.

-The most relevant disadvantage is performance, which was also the main reason why Facebook decided against a web-based approach for their own apps and rewrote their mobile apps native in 2012 for iOS & Android – with 2 separate code bases & teams.
+The most relevant disadvantage is performance, which was also the main reason why Facebook decided against a webview based approach for their own apps and rewrote their mobile apps native in 2012 for iOS & Android – with 2 separate code bases & teams.
+A few popular solutions with a webview based approach are Cordova, Angular, Ionic & Titanium.

 Qt & V-Play on the other hand, allow you to compile real native applications without the need for a WebView.
-V-Play renders its UI elements with a custom renderer built on C++ & OpenGL ES, optimized for performance and which guarantees the UI will look 100% the same on any device & platform.
+V-Play renders its UI elements with a custom renderer built on C++ & OpenGL ES / Vulkan / Metal.
+This “scene graph renderer” is optimized for performance and guarantees the UI will look 100% the same on any device & platform.
 This solves another common issue web-based frameworks have: the UI is guaranteed to look the same, no matter which OS, browser, web rendering engine or browser version is used.
 If your app prefers a native look & feel, native UI elements are rendered in combination with the custom renderer.

-Furthermore, if you have existing native code which you’d like to keep, you can do this with V-Play thanks to its architecture:
+Furthermore, if you have existing native iOS, Android or C++ code which you’d like to keep, you can do this with V-Play thanks to its architecture: